SkroxiousDM/2d12GameSystem/docs/aetas_obscura_setting_bible.md

 1. [The Premise](#1-the-premise)
 2. [The World in 500 AD](#2-the-world-in-500-ad)
 3. [Cosmology](#3-cosmology)
+   - 3.4 [The Secret History](#the-secret-history-inner-seal-knowledge) — Inner-Seal-only doctrine: Nephilim as pagan gods, the Eridu breach, the Fomorian war, the Etruscan king and the Hunger
 4. [The Concordat of Hidden Powers](#4-the-concordat-of-hidden-powers) *(this setting's Unseelie Accords)*
 5. [The Factions](#5-the-factions)
    - 5.1 [The Concord of the Seven Seals](#51-the-concord-of-the-seven-seals) — wizards